javeshK/space-shooter-game-beta-/readme.md

 Hi javesh here,

-this is a beta version for space shooter game
+This is a beta version for space shooter game

 How to launch this game:

-  launch space_inavder.py file in a terminal
+Launch space_invader.py file in a terminal